nautechsystems/nautilus_trader/README.md

 We aim to provide the most pleasant developer experience possible for this hybrid codebase of Python, Cython and Rust.
 Refer to the [Developer Guide](https://docs.nautilustrader.io/developer_guide/index.html) for helpful information.

+`cargo-nextest` is the standard Rust test runner for NautilusTrader.
+You can install it by running:

+    cargo install cargo-nextest

 ## Contributing